Loyalty to nation is a part of faith. But opponents try to call this fact into question by misrepresenting one of the prophecies of Muhammadsa.

 The Holy Quran is unambiguous in strictly prohibiting aggression in the name of religion.
 There is absolutely no permission to attack anyone either for propagating Islam or overtly or covertly harming those who do not follow Islam.

-So, if some Muslim organizations interpret Ghazwa-e-Hind as military conquest, they do so with geopolitical motivation giving it a religious angle to garner support and appeal to emotions.
-If off and on they talk of Jihad and declare themselves as God’s crusaders, they are no different than those hypocrites who keep plunging one or other corner of the world in war in the name of protecting democracy or ensuring peace.
+So, if some Muslim organisations interpret Ghazwa-e-Hind as a military conquest, they do so with geopolitical motivation, giving it a religious angle to garner support and appeal to emotions.
+If off and on they talk of Jihad and declare themselves as God’s crusaders, they are no different than those hypocrites who keep plunging one or another part of the world into war in the name of protecting democracy or ensuring peace.

 In the judgement of God, as stated in the Holy Quran, killing a single innocent human being carries the curse equivalent to murdering the entire humanity[7].
-No destruction of temples or killing of non-Muslims, nor doing anything that harms the interest of any fellow human being is sanctified in Islam.
-Rather such acts of aggression and oppressions go against the very spirit of Islam which stands for selflessness, sacrifice, tolerance, peace and brotherhood.
-Under no circumstances does any kind of invasion and war – except in self-defence – carry any divine sanction[8].
+No destruction of temples or killing of non-Muslims, nor doing anything that harms the interest of any fellow human being, is sanctified in Islam.
+Rather, such acts of aggression go against the very spirit of Islam, which stands for selflessness, sacrifice, tolerance, peace and brotherhood.
+Under no circumstances does any kind of invasion or war – except in self-defence – carry any divine sanction[8].

-The only possibility as to what the narration of Ghazwa-e-Hind actually denotes is that it is a spiritual mission of propagating the peaceful teachings of Islam in the Indian subcontinent.
-Holy figures like Mueenuddin Chishtirh, Fariduddin Ganjshakarrh , Nizamuddin Auliyarh and the likes of them were those who performed Jihad in India.
-But their Jihad was not a Jihad of violence and aggression, which is how the concept is nowadays generally understood.
-Instead, their Jihad was the Jihad performed by the Holy Prophetsa himself, which was to propagate the teachings of Islam and to promote the values of pluralism and tolerance.
-This is the group that has been mentioned in the narration as undertaking a mission in India.
+The only possibility as to what the narration of Ghazwa-e-Hind actually denotes is that it is a spiritual mission to propagate the peaceful teachings of Islam in the Indian subcontinent.
+Holy figures like Mueenuddin Chishtirh, Fariduddin Ganjshakarrh, Nizamuddin Auliyarh and the likes of them were those who performed Jihad in India.
+But their Jihad was not a Jihad of violence, as the concept is nowadays generally understood.
+Instead, their Jihad was the Jihad performed by the Holy Prophetsa, which was to propagate the teachings of Islam and promote the values of pluralism and tolerance.
+This, likely, is the group that has been mentioned in the narration as undertaking a mission in India.

-Since the Promised Messiah was supposed to end war and establish a new world order through rationality and truth, it is bizarre and illogic to expect any battle during his times.
-The truth is that all prophecies pertaining to struggle during latter days through him and his followers are meant to indicate intellectual struggle through literary means to summon minds to truth.
+Since the Promised Messiah was supposed to end wars and establish a new world order through rationality and truth, it is bizarre to expect any battle during his times.
+The truth is that all prophecies pertaining to struggle during the latter days through him and his followers indicate intellectual struggle through literary means.

-The Holy Founder of Ahmadiyyat, Hazrat Mirza Ghulam Ahmadas, being the Promised Messiah, carried out that peaceful mission through the propagation of Islam till his demise in 1908.
+The Holy Founder of the Ahmadiyya Muslim Community, Hazrat Mirza Ghulam Ahmadas, claimed to be the Promised Messiah and carried out that peaceful mission through the propagation of Islam till his demise in 1908.
 The uphill task of winning the hearts of diverse mankind belonging to all countries of the world continues to this day under the guidance of his spiritual successors.

-The conditions of the times of early Islam when all efforts were made to annihilate the faith were completely different.
-Permission to fight against oppression was given when all options of peace were exhausted, and the oppressors had a malicious intent to put an end to the new religion and all its adherents through violence and warfare.
+The conditions of the times of early Islam, when all efforts were made to annihilate the faith, were completely different.
+Permission to fight against oppression was given when all options of peace were exhausted and the oppressors had a malicious intent to put an end to Islam and all its adherents through warfare.

-As it was the Promised Messiahas who was to accomplish the noble objective of resurrecting Islam to its pristine purity, any act, overt or covert, that goes against the values defined by him – i.e. the values of tolerance, compassion, rationality, justice and peace – falls outside the purview of Islam.
+As it was the Promised Messiahas who was to accomplish the noble objective of resurrecting Islam to its pristine purity, any act, overt or covert, that goes against the values defined by him, namely the values of tolerance, compassion, rationality, justice and peace, falls outside the purview of Islam.

-Many misguided bigots and extremists have been befooled in their zealous quest for ‘divine’ kingdom which they seem to have tried to establish or lay the foundation for.
-All such frivolous attempts would go in vain, and every one of such fringe organizations would meet utter destruction since they run completely against the will of God.
+Many misguided bigots and extremists have been befooled in their zealous quest for a ‘divine’ kingdom, which they have tried to establish.
+However, all such frivolous attempts would go in vain, and every one of such fringe organisations would meet utter destruction since they run entirely against the will of God.

-The author holds a Master’s degree in English and is also a Management Post Graduate.
-Currently, he serves as the head of the Ahmadiyya Muslim Youth Association (Majlis Khuddamul Ahmadiyya), Kolkata chapter.
+Amir Aziz holds a Master’s degree in English and is also a Management Post Graduate.
+Currently, he serves as the head of the Ahmadi Muslim Young Men’s Auxiliary (Majlis Khuddamul Ahmadiyya) in Kolkata.

 [2] Mizan al-I’tidal 1/388